Lake, with tree surroundings in autumn colours

 © Geir Einarsen

-This usually causes fog to form, or evaporation mist, as it is actually called.
+This usually causes fog to form, also known as evaporation mist.
 In any case, it looks amazing!
 And for amateur photographers, it's worth its weight in gold!
-Find a body of water in autumn and observe it.
-There are several lakes in the Stavanger region, both large and small.
+Find a lake in autumn and observe it.
+The Stavanger region is home to several lakes, ranging from large to small.

 You are most likely to see this veil early in the morning, at sunrise, and look for the deepest lakes to see this phenomenon.
 Learn more about lakes here.